Power of Attorney

 Similar to a property power of attorney, a power of attorney for health care allows the maker (the principal) to nominate a person (the agent) to make health care decisions in the event of a temporary or permanent disability.

 More powerful and flexible than a living will, a health care power of attorney allows the agent to stand in the principal's shoes and make a wide range of medical decisions.
-Given HIPPA laws and privacy protections, a health care power of attorney is essential for unmarried couples, who want their significant other to make decisions on their behalf, though they have no apparent legal authority to do so.
+Given HIPPA laws and privacy protections, a health care power of attorney is essential for unmarried couples, who want their significant other to make decisions on their behalf, even though they have no apparent legal authority to do so.